 “No one does video well in our industry [so] we’ve kind of gone all-in on YouTube SEO, and it’s been great.”

 Each video the team produces has a corresponding blog post, where those videos are embedded to increase reach.
-These articles are then linked to in YouTube video descriptions, giving viewers the chance to read more about the topic.
+These articles are then linked to via YouTube video descriptions, allowing viewers to read more about the topic.

 And they don’t stop there.
 Videos are also repurposed for organic social, paid ads and YouTube pre-roll.